pbkabali/Enumerables-Microverse/README.md

 - Press the "Code" button and get the repo link.
 - Clone it using git.
 - Open terminal on that folder.
 - Run the next command:
-  ´$ruby enumerables.rb´
+  ´\$ruby enumerables.rb´

 ## 👤 Authors